-Pocono Mountains with Kids: 61 Best Things To Do as a Family
+Visiting the Poconos with Kids: 70+ Top Things To Do as a Family

 Just two hours from New York City or Philadelphia, the Pocono Mountains offer pristine natural beauty mixed with enough family-friendly activities to fill a long weekend getaway or an entire summer vacation.
-Truly a four-season resort area, during the winter people flock to the region for skiing and other winter sports, and the cool lake-dotted mountains draw families for swimming, hiking, boating, horseback riding, and more in the summer.
-It's also loaded with great water parks, both indoor and outdoor, and lovely cabin rentals, many of them either lakeside or mountainside.
+Truly a four-season resort area, during the winter people flock to the Poconos for skiing and other winter sports, and the cool lake-dotted mountains draw families for swimming, hiking, boating, horseback riding, and more in the summer.
+It's also loaded with great water park resorts, both indoor and outdoor, and lovely cabin rentals, many of them either lakeside or mountainside.

 We've rounded up dozens of the top family attractions in the Poconos into one mega list.
 Given that it's a fairly large region, we've separated the list by area or town to make it easier to find what's closest to where you and your family plan to visit.
 Staying longer?
 Hit all the regions!